-Pertains to research that bridges the study of crime with study of law, culture, race, and gender as well as major components of the criminal justice system and the causes and distribution of crime.
+As a field of research, criminology and criminal justice seeks to understand crime and the criminal justice system in all its complexity.
+It’s an interdisciplinary field that bridges the study of crime with the study of law, culture, race, and gender, as well as major components of the police, judicial, and carceral systems.

 Criminal Justice Abstracts with Full Text contains nearly 500,000 records selected from important sources within the discipline.
 This resource includes full text for over 315 magazines and journals.